Considerations and Support Information

 For Parquet and Avro file types, only Auto (Default) is supported.

-If a source file is compressed, the compression type is actually the compression algorithm that is used.
+If a source file is compressed, the compression type is the compression algorithm that's used.
 If you don't know the compression algorithm, then use the Auto (Default) compression type.

 Data Types Not Supported